LinkedIn Personal Branding: A Complete How-To Guide

 In addition, use SEO best practices to make your profile search-friendly.
 Use hashtags in your summary and posts to reach a larger audience.
 Use keywords in your profile when describing your skills and experience.
 You can also create a custom URL that’s easy for colleagues to remember.

 Post about the latest news, trends and research in your industry.
-If you can, offer insights and opinions but don’t force it – a hot take might land you in hot water.
-Post at least once a week – 2-3 times a week if possible.
-But remember that less is more if you have time only for one quality post.
-Don’t gum up the works with nonsense.
-Types of content especially suited to thought leaders include long-form articles, relatable professional experiences and lessons learned.
+If you can, offer insights and opinions but don’t force it — a hot take might land you in hot water.

 For instance, Microsoft CEO Satya Nadella regularly posts about advances in the tech sphere.

 Participate in LinkedIn groups, discussions, and networking events.
-Engage with others through likes, comments and shares in the comments sections of their posts to expand your professional network and visibility.
+Engage with others through likes, comments, and shares in the comments sections of their posts to expand your professional network and visibility.

 Share other peoples’ content, such as articles, blog posts, industry news, and updates on professional achievements or projects, as well.
 Showcasing employees, clients and colleagues shows that you are confident enough to share the spotlight.